Antigua and Barbuda Gaming License: Complete Guide

 To obtain a license, applicants must undergo a detailed vetting process.
 The following are the key Antigua and Barbuda gaming license requirements:

-• Detailed Business Plan: Including financial projections, operational model, and marketing strategy.
+• Detailed Business Plan: Financial projections, operating model, and market strategy.

-• Corporate Documentation: Certificate of incorporation, shareholder details, and beneficial ownership information.
+• Corporate Documentation: Incorporation records, shareholder details, and beneficial ownership information.

-• Due Diligence Checks: Background verification for all directors and significant shareholders.
+• Due Diligence Checks: Background checks for directors and major shareholders.

-• Technical Framework: Including server infrastructure, gaming software, RNG certifications, and cybersecurity protocols.
+• Technical Framework: Server setup, software details, RNG certifications, and cybersecurity controls.

-• Financial Viability: Proof of capital to operate sustainably.
+• Financial Viability: Evidence that the business can operate sustainably.

 Cost of Antigua and Barbuda iGaming License